openmrs/openmrs-core/metadata/model/readme.txt

-metadata/model folder
+The metadata/model folder contains database model specific information.

-Contains model-specific information, including SQL scripts, model image, version information, etc.

 liquibase-data.zip...................Liquibase xml files to create a database schema, core data, and demo data
                                      Used by the OpenMRS InitializationFilter to create a database if one does